MudroadWhite/Neo-Principia/README.md

 # Neo Principia
 Continuation of [Principia Mathematica's formalization](https://github.com/LogicalAtomist/principia) by Landon Elkind.

-This project is currently focused on the following parts:
-- [x] Chapter 9 - A demonstration set of theorems to show chapter 1 - 5 can be extended to quantified propositions(with single "apparent variable").
-Basic support for a predicate called "IsSameType".
-- [x] Chapter 10 - The real and practical alternative to chapter 9, being used in later chapters.
-Material implications converted to formal implications.
-Notation supports for `->` and `<->` with single apparent variable.
-One theorem seems to be unprovable.
-- [x] Chapter 11 - Quantified propositions now extend to more than one variables.
-Notation supports for `->` and `<->` extended to multiple apparent variables as well.
-- [x] Chapter 12 - Axiom of reducibility, and its conceptual support, the `Predicate` predicate.
-- [ ] \[WIP\] Chapter 13 - A new set of theorems on Identity, which is different from definitional equality.

 ## Why working on it
 - Principia Mathematica has a stable version
 - Coq doesn't need a lot of version updates